andreasarreqi/blog/README.md

 ### Future Features

-- Display a message when user Logs in or Logs out of the web page.
 - Create My profile.
 Giving the user a change to view the posts they've liked or commented
 - Adding group of posts based on music genre.
 When a genre is clicked upon, to be able to display posts in the respective genre.
 - Email verification for registering new account.